A report out from Cybersecurity Ventures estimates cybercrime is expected to cost the world $6 trillion by 2021, up from $3 trillion in 2015.

 Thousands of new connected systems -also IoT devices- are hacked every day and added to any of the existing Z (Bot) networks.
 The attacking procedures are changing every day.
 Thus, many pattern-based protecting systems become obsolete too fast and reputational IP’s systems are both not covering all sources of offense and refreshing their lists too slowly.

-The only efficient way to protect our connected systems has become to enhance security and preventively ban the offending IPs, used by the hacked systems to attack the rest of the Internet, in our systems’ firewalls, almost in real time.
+The only efficient way to protect our connected systems has become to enhance perimeter security and preventively ban the offending IPs, used by the hacked systems to attack the rest of the Internet, in our systems’ firewalls, almost in real time.

 For all companies that face endless email spams, ransomware and server attacks, and for companies that want to protect their websites and critical systems against DDOS or any other kind of malicious attacks coming from hacked systems behind offending IPs, we introduce you to a resource that has been specifically designed to keep corporate systems safe and just ready to deliver the requested workload.